 Food safety is teamwork and it should be carried out with strong commitment at every level of operations.
 Food safety activities start at purchases and end in the wash area.

-So, these are the steps of food safety activity in the hotel industry:
+These are the steps for food safety activity in hotel industry:

 - Quality ingredients should be procured from the most reliable sources.